 - the payment plan needs to be set up no later than 60 days after the due date of a debt.

 Taxpayers using self-serve Time to Pay will be required to pay any interest on any outstanding balance from 1 February 2021.

 VAT, tax cuts and deferrals

 As part of the package, the government also announced it will extend the temporary 15% VAT cut for the tourism and hospitality sectors to the end of March 2021.

 In addition, up to half a million business who deferred their VAT bills will be given more breathing space through the New Payment Scheme, which gives them the option to pay back in smaller installments.
 Rather than paying a lump sum in full at the end March next year, they will be able to make 11 smaller interest-free payments during the 2021-22 financial year.

 On top of this, around 11 million self-assessment taxpayers will be able to benefit from a separate additional 12-month extension from HMRC on the “Time to Pay” self-service facility, meaning payments deferred from July 2020, and those due in January 2021, will now not need to be paid until January 2022.

 Have a look at the current UK Government guidance for deferral of VAT payments due to the Coronavirus health crisis here.

-If you were expected to make a personal tax payment on 31st July 2020, you can defer it until 31st January 2021 if you want to, simply don’t pay it in July.
+If you were expected to make a personal tax payment on 31st July 2020, you can defer it until 31st January 2021.

-If you are in any doubt, please call me.
-You can see the Government advice on business rates during COVID-19 crisis here.
+You can find the latest Government advice on business rates during COVID-19 crisis here.